You think dealing with oily or dry skin is bad? Trying dealing with both. At the same time.

 The key to say “bye bye combination skin” is to find a balance.
-You need to keep oil production under control on the t-zone without drying out drier areas.
+You need to keep oil production under control on your t-zone without drying out drier areas.

 Sadly, this often means using two sets of products.
 Those for oily skin on oily areas, and those for dry skin on dry areas.
 I know it’s a pain, but it works: